Phuket Travel Guide

 9. Check out the Phuket Mining Museum

 Located in Kathu, this museum highlights the history of Phuket’s mining industry (tin mining has been a large industry here).
 It’s located in a spacious, colonial villa and is one of the most interesting museums on the island.
 There are a couple of neat models and even a re-creation of an opium den!
 Some of the models seem so real, it’s like you are living it.
 You also get a chance to see some of the mining methods used back when Phuket was a major tin mining center.
-Entry is 100 THB.

 10. Stroll the Phuket Weekend Market

 Known also as the Naka market, this market is located right outside of Phuket Town.
 It offers a crazy assortment of local and secondhand goods, interesting objects, and a huge variety of food.
 The market is broken up into two sections: the covered section (which sells everything from jeans to pirated DVDs), and the open market (which has food, food, and more food).
-It’s open Sundays from 4pm-10pm.
+It’s open on Sundays from 4pm-10pm.

 11. Go snorkeling